7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 How do medical alert devices work?

+Before making a purchase, you may be interested in how medical alert systems work.
 A medical alert system connects to a 24/7 monitoring center when activated.
 Depending on the medical alert device, your device may use a button, fall detection sensors, or voice commands to connect to the monitoring center.
+The monitoring center staff speaks with you through your medical alert device, and someone from the center greets you, usually by name.
+You then speak to them through the wearable device or the home base station.

 Not all medical alert systems have the same connection type—some only connect to landlines, while others use Wi-Fi or cellular connections (such as AT&T or Verizon cellular, which is the same technology your smartphone uses).
 On-the-go systems, for instance, connect via a cellular network, meaning you’re able to contact the monitoring center anywhere cellular service coverage is available.